exakat/exakat/docs/Rules.rst

 ###############################

-Class constant may use 'private' visibility.
+Class constant may use ``private`` visibility.

 Since PHP 7.1, constants may also have a public/protected/private visibility.
 This restrict their usage to anywhere, class and children or class.

-As a general rule, it is recommended to make constant 'private' by default, and to relax this restriction as needed.
+As a general rule, it is recommended to make constant ``private`` by default, and to relax this restriction as needed.
 PHP makes them public by default.

 .. code-block:: php